nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 4.
 The `LogicManager` calls the `execute` in `FindTutorCommand` which sets the predicate of the filtered persons list in `ModelManager` to be the predicate created earlier.

 Step 5.
+The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

+Step 6.
 The filtered list of tutors is displayed to the user.

 The following sequence diagram shows how the above steps for find tutor operation works: